jesusvaldivia/maestro-demo/README.md

 # maestro-demo

-Simple docker application for demonstrating Maestro
+Simple docker application for demonstrating Maestro.
+The application is written in Python.
+It uses the Flask framework and maintains a hit counter in Redis.
+While this demo uses Python, the concepts demonstrated here should be understandable even if you’re not familiar with the language.

 ## Getting started